zairuiy-coding/zairuiy-coding/README.md

 🎵 Outside the tech world, I enjoy a variety of hobbies including A Cappella, exploring the outdoors, and spending time with cats. 🐈🥰

-🌱 I deeply appreciate everthing I have, the love and support from family and friends, the beauty of nature, music, movies, and the gift of life itself! 👭🌍🎶🎬💖
+🌱 I deeply appreciate everthing I have: the love and support from family and friends, the beauty of nature, music, movies, and the gift of life itself! 🌍🎶🎬💖

 ---